Hillside Strong: CARE @ Hillside

 Bringing CARE to Hillside

 Hillside’s commitment to the CARE model has led to the pursuit of CARE certification at our residential campuses.
-Our Stillwater and Finger Lakes campuses have already achieved CARE certification, the result of a careful, multi-year implementation process coordinated with regular oversight from RCCP teams at Cornell University.
+Our Finger Lakes campus has already achieved CARE certification, the result of a careful, multi-year implementation process coordinated with regular oversight from RCCP teams at Cornell University.
 Our Crestwood, Monroe, and Snell Farm campuses are in varied stages of CARE certification.

 But we’re not stopping there.
 Hillside is also bringing the model to support departments and other areas of our operations, to help the entire agency view our work in a coordinated fashion.
 With the CARE model, our staff have a universal lens for reflection, collaboration, and decision-making—all while providing a sense of hope and belonging to those with whom we work.